albinaglv/Restaurant-Orders-Analysis/README.md

 3. **Customer Preference Insights**: Analyse customer preferences and spending trends to understand the reception of the new menu items.

 ### 💻 SQL Queries
-Here are the key SQL queries used for analysing the restaurant orders dataset:
+Here are some of the SQL queries used for analysing the restaurant orders dataset:

 **Query 1: Menu Performance Evaluation**
 ```sql